 Take Godly Play training if possible.

 I talked about Godly Play training last week.
 It’s a deeply moving spiritual formation experience as well as a way to understand the Godly Play storytelling methods and language.

 Buy (or have access to) the essential Godly Play books.

 Those books are:

 Teaching Godly Play: How to Mentor the Spiritual Development of Children by Jerome Berryman.
-This is the most important Godly Play book to have, since it gives a good introduction and goes through a Godly Play session.
+This is the most important Godly Play book to have for group work, since it gives a good introduction and goes through a Godly Play session.

 A new book of patterns for making Godly Play materials is planned.
 Until the book is published, it’s very helpful to have the patterns in Young Children and Worship by Sonja Stewart and Jerome Berryman.
 A word of caution, though: Godly Play has evolved since Young Children and Worship was written.
 Be sure to follow the presentations as they’re given in volumes 2-4 of The Complete Guide to Godly Play.